expo/expo/docs/pages/versions/unversioned/sdk/payments.md

 First, initialize the Payments module with your credentials:

-This `setOptionsAsync` method must put under the componentWillMount in android's production mode, unlike iOS that it works outside any component.
+This `setOptionsAsync` method must put under the componentDidMount in android's production mode, unlike iOS that it works outside any component.

 ```javascript
 Stripe.setOptionsAsync({